dwilliams-github/homepage/client/src/text/resume.md

 [Selected Publications and Patents](#publications)
 =================================

+- Williams, David C. and Inala, Neil "Physics-Informed Generative Model for Drug-like Molecule Conformers."
+To appear in *Journal of Computer-Aided Molecular Design*.
-- Short, Kevin M., et al. “Discovery of novel N-acylpyrazoles as potent and selective thrombin inhibitors.”
-European Journal of Medicinal Chemistry (2022): 114855.
+- Short, Kevin M., et al. “Discovery of novel N-acylpyrazoles as potent and selective thrombin inhibitors.” *European Journal of Medicinal Chemistry* (2022): 114855.
-- Williams, David C., et al, “Robust ligand-protein docking using an advanced genetic algorithm.”
-Submitted to the *Journal of Computer-Aided Molecular Design.*
+- Williams, David C., et al. “Robust ligand-protein docking using an advanced genetic algorithm.”
+Submitted to *Journal of Computer-Aided Molecular Design.*
 - Sivaraja, Mohanram, et al. “VE-1902—A direct thrombin inhibitor with reversible covalent mechanism of action shows efficacy with reduced bleeding in rodent models of thrombosis.” *Thrombosis Research* 190 (2020): 112-121.
 - Sivaraja, Mohanram, et al. “Reversible covalent direct thrombin inhibitors.” *PloS one* 13.8 (2018): e0201377.
 - Aubert, Bernard, et al. “Observation of a charmed baryon decaying to D0 p at a mass near 2.94 GeV/c2.” *Physical review letters* 98.1 (2007): 012001.
 - Schulte, Reinhard W., et al. "Density resolution of proton computed tomography." *Medical Physics* 32.4 (2005): 1035-1046.
-- Williams, D. C. “The most likely path of an energetic charged particle through a uniform medium.” *Physics in Medicine & Biology* 49.13 (2004): 2899.
+- Williams, David C. “The most likely path of an energetic charged particle through a uniform medium.” *Physics in Medicine & Biology* 49.13 (2004): 2899.
 - Bosisio, Luciano, et al. "Limits on D0-D0-bar mixing and CP violation from the ratio of lifetimes for decay to K−pi+, K−K+ and pi−pi+." *Physical Review Letters* 91.12 (2003): 121801.
-- Short, Kevin Michael, et al. “Multisubstituted aromatic compounds as serine protease inhibitors.”
+- Short, Kevin M., et al. “Multisubstituted aromatic compounds as serine protease inhibitors.”
 U.S. Patent No. 10,251,872.
 9 Apr.
 2019.
-- Short, Kevin Michael, Son Minh Pham, and David Charles Williams.
+- Short, Kevin M., Son Minh Pham, and David Charles Williams.
 “Halogenopyrazoles as inhibitors of thrombin.”
 U.S. Patent No. 9,951,025.
 24 Apr.
 2018.
-- Short, Kevin Michael, et al. “Multisubstituted aromatic compounds as inhibitors of thrombin.”
+- Short, Kevin M., et al. “Multisubstituted aromatic compounds as inhibitors of thrombin.”
 U.S. Patent No. 9,533,967.
 3 Jan.
 2017.